With Oct. 31 Brexit pledge, Boris Johnson bids for UK leadership

 Asked if he could be trusted, Johnson said he could.

-On drugs, which has become a campaign issue after rival, Michael Gove was forced to admit he had taken cocaine when he was a young journalist, Johnson said:
+On drugs, which has become a campaign issue after rival, Michael Gove was forced to admit he had taken cocaine 20 years ago when he was a journalist, Johnson said:

 “I think what most people want us to focus on in this campaign, if I may say so, is what we can do for them and what our plans are for this great country of ours.”